LankeyBoard/RulesGraph/generatedRules.md

 slug: NOTABLE-ITEMS

 ruleType: RULE\
 A notable item is an item that is valuable and worth keeping track of.
 Some items will be obviously notable, like The Great Sword of the Duck Lord, but some items will depend on your GM.
 If you are playing a very resource limited, survival focused game, maybe your arrows are notable items, but if you're playing a heroic fantasy story, then maybe they aren't.
-This should be coved by your GM as part of the Intro session.
+This should be covered by your GM as part of the Intro session.

 # Starting Equipment